scottpetrovic/krita-org-hugo/content/en/posts/2017/interview-with-emily-wei.md

 ### How did you find out about Krita?

 I don't really remember, actually!
 I think I might've seen a thread about it on Neopets or a post on tumblr.
-It was some time after the Kickstarter for Krita 3.0 ended, and the “faster than Photoshop” part of the campaign despite all the tools the program offered had me intrigued.
+It was some time after the Kickstarter for Krita 3.0 ended, and the "faster than Photoshop" part of the campaign despite all the tools the program offered had me intrigued.

 ### What was your first impression?

-“Wow!
-This is almost just like Photoshop!”
+"Wow!
+This is almost just like Photoshop!"
 The UI is very similar, haha.

 ### What do you love about Krita?